It’s here! The long-awaited CFE Cookbook is now available.

-Part of the Historical Society of Easton’s Year of the Woman series.
+Part of the Historical Society of Easton’s series: Easton in the Service.

 Small towns usually have their share of interesting characters who serve their community in different ways, and Easton is certainly no exception.
 Take the Tucker twins for example.